 As shown in panel B of Figure 1, self-reported life satisfaction is much lower for the unemployed than for the employed on both weekdays and weekends.
 As this cannot be explained by differences in emotional well-being, the misery of the unemployed is thus mainly cognitive.
 Unemployed people appear unable to adapt to the new situation because unemployment does not cause them to adjust their aspirations.
 The unemployed continue to consider “being in employment” as the norm of the social category “working age” that they should adhere to.
 So being unemployed decreases their life satisfaction due to the loss in social identity.

 This observation may be attributed to the fact that the unemployed realize that their future income prospects are bleak.
 If they take into consideration what they will lose in terms of future income, in addition to the increased income risk they face at the moment, their judgment about their life circumstances may be more pessimistic.
-To indirectly distinguish this from identity effects, one may use the fact that people differ in their ability to adapt to their situation of being unemployed, but are less able to adapt to the prospect of reduced future income.
-So the potential for being able to adapt to unemployment may at least partially help restore one’s identity, but has little effect on how one feels about future income prospects.
+To indirectly distinguish this from identity effects, it is possible to use the fact that people differ in their ability to adapt to their situation of being unemployed, but are less able to adapt to the prospect of reduced future income.
+So the potential for being able to adapt to unemployment may at least partially help restore someone's identity, but has little effect on how that person feels about future income prospects.

-A direct way to isolate identity effects from other channels by which unemployment affects subjective well-being is to consider the process of retirement of formerly unemployed people .
+A direct way to isolate identity effects from other channels by which unemployment affects subjective well-being is to consider the process of retirement of formerly unemployed people , .
 Daily routines do not change, disposable income hardly changes, and most other life circumstances, including personality factors, are relatively the same during the short time interval immediately before and after retirement.
-The illustration on page 1 shows that while, on average, life satisfaction of the employed does not change, life satisfaction of the unemployed increases substantially in the year of retirement and remains at the higher level in the following years.
+The Illustration shows that while, on average, life satisfaction of the employed does not change, life satisfaction of the unemployed increases substantially in the year of retirement and remains at the higher level in the following years .
 By changing from the social category of “working age” to the social category of “retirement age,” the formerly unemployed people discontinue “violating” the social norm of the former category and thus experience an increase in their identity utility although they do not reach their pre-unemployment level of life satisfaction and do not catch up with formerly employed retirees.

 The effect of labor market policies on identity